Bachelor of Science in International Community Development

 Edward L. Smither

-Dean, College of Intercultural Studies, Professor of Intercultural Studies and History of Global Christianity
+Dean, School of Missions & Intercultural Ministry, Professor of Intercultural Studies and History of Global Christianity

 What Will I Study?